5 Methods of Soil Stabilization

 ⇰ Soil-lime is widely used either as a modifier for clayey soil or as a binder.
 When clayey soil with high plasticity is treated with lime, the plasticity index is decreased and the soil becomes brittle and easy to be pulverized having less attraction with water.
 Lime also imparts some binding action.

-In fine-grained soil, lime imparts pozzolanic action which increases the strength.
+In fine-grained soil, lime imparts pozzolanic action which increases its strength.
 All these modifications are considered desirable for stabilization work.

 ⇰ Soil lime is quite suitable as a sub-base course for the high type of pavements with low traffic.
-But this method can not be used as a surface course due to its poor resistance to abrasion and impact.
-This method is quite suitable in warm regions, but not very suitable under freezing temperature.
+However, this method can not be used as a surface course due to its poor resistance to abrasion and impact.
+This method is quite suitable in warm regions, but not very suitable under freezing temperatures.